 Attorneys with the law firm Baylor Evnen, which represented the county, argued Weber's claims should be dismissed.
 The 2014 allegation, they argued, was barred by the statute of limitations, and she couldn't prove interference on the 2016 allegation because she had been terminated before the county could approve her request for FMLA leave.

-In an order this week, Senior U.S. District Judge John Gerrard said it was undisputed that Weber was allowed to receive intermittent FMLA leave to care for her husband in 2014.
+In an order this week, Chief U.S. District Judge John Gerrard said it was undisputed that Weber was allowed to receive intermittent FMLA leave to care for her husband in 2014.

 "While it may be true that the county should have provided full leave instead of intermittent leave, that misunderstanding cannot rise to the level of a 'reckless disregard' for the FMLA," the judge wrote.